APEGA STEMester Program

-Students will finish the semester with a final project which uses the knowledge gained during STEMester to solve a real-world problem.
+Students will finish the semester with a final project that uses the knowledge gained during STEMester to solve a real-world problem.
 The project theme, scope, and delivery will be driven by student interest.
-The teacher and APEGA staff will be involved in helping students plan and schedule their projects to ensure they will be completed on time, and to ensure they adequately reflect the students’ understanding of the curricula.
+The teacher and APEGA staff will be involved in helping students plan and schedule their projects to ensure that they will be completed on time, and that they adequately reflect the students’ understanding of the curricula.

 Interested in STEMester?

-Additionally, feel free to contact Connections for Learning school office for more information or to book an appointment to discuss.
+Feel free to contact Connections for Learning school office for more information, or to book an appointment to discuss the program.

 What a Week of STEMester Might Look Like